buffer/thug/docs/source/api.rst

             set_vt_runtime_apikey

-            Set the key to be used when interacting with VirusTotal APIs, overriding any static value defined in virustotal.conf
+            Set the key to be used when interacting with VirusTotal APIs, overriding any static value defined in thug.conf

             @return: None
             """